 - Effect of the relocation on the psychological and physical of the residents

 We travelled to Keyenberg twice and were hosted by Norbert Winzen himself who agreed to show us around.
 We were immediately shocked by what we saw.
 The mine was eating away, like cancer, at the beautiful landscape.
 Over the mine, we saw a small yellowish cloud full of toxins that obviously were already in our lungs.
 RWE managed to make the “viewing points” into some tourist attraction, selling their destruction as a “green project”.
 Even an ice cream truck came around to the delight of the visiting families with children.
-We also visited the town of Immerath that in January 2018 suffered the fate that stood before Keyenberg and saw its last residents move out.
+We also visited the town of Immerath, which in January 2018 suffered the fate that stood before Keyenberg and saw its last residents move out.
 A town patrolled by RWE, private security with the purpose of intimidating activists and press, filled with empty houses with broken windows and doors, a church that has been torn apart down, graves that have been hollowed, and wild plants taking over once curated gardens.
 A ghost town.
-Around the entire area, we found water pumps that were placed to suck out the water out of the ground so the coal mining could advance.
-Due to this, trees and crops dried up and animals disappeared.
+Around the entire area, we found water pumps that were placed to suck the water out of the ground so the coal mining could advance.
+Due to this, trees and crops dried up, and animals disappeared.
 As we passed fields of dead sunflowers, we were close to tears.
-After interviewing several local residents we had enough material to return to Hamburg and put together the Trailer and the firsts Video.
-Nico and Federico returned to Keyenberg in February 2019 to film an update of the situation.
+After interviewing several local residents we had enough material to return to Hamburg and put together the Trailer and the first Video.
+Nico and Federico returned to Keyenberg in February 2019 to film an update on the situation.
 The mine has grown.
 In fact, you could already see it close to Norbert’s house.
 Thankfully, a big movement has started: “Alle Dörfer Bleiben” is fighting for the protection of towns all over Germany like Keyenberg.

 Part 1 – Nature

 This video focuses on the disastrous effects coal mining has on the landscape, on nature and on our precious ecosystem.
-Not only were large areas of the ancient (and now protected) Hambach Forest was irreversibly destroyed, the mining also interfered with all other surrounding ecosystems.
+Not only were large areas of the ancient (and now protected) Hambach Forest irreversibly destroyed, but the mining also interfered with all other surrounding ecosystems.
 To sustain the mining, water pumps have been placed kilometres away from the mine to lower groundwater levels.
 As a result, trees have stopped growing, fields have dried up, and areas that were “overflowing with life” are now empty.

 Part 2 – Social (in)Justice

 Apart from the issues discussed in the first video, which are directly related to coal mining (or any type of mining for that fact), this video focuses on the locals.
-In Germany, lignite continues to be subsidized for the “common good” and thousands of Germans are losing their homes – 120.000 people since WWII and counting.
+In Germany, lignite continues to be subsidized for the “common good”, and thousands of Germans are losing their homes – 120.000 people since WWII and counting.
 Lignite mines not only irreversibly damage the beautiful landscape, but are also a statement of social injustice.
-Social structures are broken, living conditions deteriorate, many are forced to do professional retraining for jobs that they don’t want, while monuments and landmarks such as cemeteries are destroyed.
+Social structures are broken, living conditions deteriorate, and many are forced to do professional retraining for jobs that they don’t want, while monuments and landmarks such as cemeteries are destroyed.